TencentBlueKing/blueking-apigateway/README_EN.md

 BlueKing API Gateway is a high-performance and highly available API hosting service that helps developers create, publish, maintain, monitor, and protect APIs, allowing for quick, low-cost, and low-risk access to data or services from BlueKing applications or other systems.

+The BlueKing API Gateway is divided into the control plane and the data plane.
+The control plane is responsible for functions such as API configuration, publishing, monitoring, and permission management.
+The data plane handles API traffic forwarding, security protection, and other functions.
+The data plane is built on [Apache APISIX](https://github.com/apache/apisix) with a series of additional plugins to support the features of the BlueKing API Gateway.
+Thanks to the dynamic, real-time, and high-performance characteristics of Apache APISIX, the BlueKing API Gateway can support high-concurrency and low-latency API services.

 This project is the "BlueKing API Gateway - Control Plane".

 **BlueKing API Gateway Core Services Open Source Projects**